 But what if you’re running the chain on the smaller chainring and the largest sprocket and the gear is still too hard?
 You can work on your fitness, of course, but you can also make changes to your equipment.

 Cassettes come with various different combinations of sprockets.
-We’ll take Shimano’s 105 groupset as an example.
+We’ll take Shimano’s 105 R7000 groupset as an example.
 Shimano offers a 105 cassette with an 11-tooth sprocket up to a 28-tooth sprocket – often written as 11-28T.
-It also offers a 12-25T cassette and a wide-range 11-32T cassette and an even wider 11-34T.
+It also offers a 12-25T cassette, a wide-range 11-32T cassette and an even wider 11-34T.

-All other things being equal, the 32T sprocket on the 11-32T cassette is going to give you the easiest gear.
-If your bike is currently fitted with an 11-28T cassette, switching to an 11-32T cassette will make climbing less of a struggle.
+All other things being equal, the 34T sprocket on the 11-34T cassette is going to give you the easiest gear.
+If your bike is currently fitted with an 11-28T cassette, switching to an 11-34T cassette will make climbing less of a struggle.

 Swapping one cassette for another is a straightforward job but you do need special tools: a cassette tool and a chain whip.
 If you don’t have these, you can ask a bike shop to do the job for you.

 SRAM kicked off the use of double chainsets and super-wide-range cassettes a few years ago with its WiFLi designs, which were the first systems to combine a 50/34 crankset with an 11-32 cassette.
 SRAM also offers an 11-36 cassette, intended for use with single chainrings.
-Shimano only goes to 11-32 with its 105 components, but there are reports of people getting SRAM 11-36 cassettes to work in Shimano systems.
+Shimano only goes to 11-34 with its 105 components, but there are reports of people getting SRAM 11-36 cassettes to work in Shimano systems.

 If you have a Campagnolo system, then for most groupsets of a few years ago you're limited to a 29-tooth sprocket.
 However, the Potenza groupset launched in March 2016 offers an 11-32 cassette so Italophiles can also get low gears.
 Last year's launch of 12-speed Record and Super Record components saw the introduction of 11-32 12-speed cassettes, though you'll need a lot of new components to make them work: shifters, derailleurs, chain and sprockets.

-If you change your cassette, you need to bear in mind the maximum capacity of your rear derailleur will handle, and its total capacity.
-This is the difference in chainring and sprocket sizes that it can handle.
+If you change your cassette, you need to bear in mind the maximum sprocket your rear derailleur will handle, and its total capacity.
+This is the total difference in chainring and sprocket sizes that it can handle.

 Say you have 50-tooth and 34-tooth chainrings: the difference between the large one and the small one (50 - 34) is 16 teeth.
-And say your bike is fitted with an 11-28T cassette: the difference between the large one and the small one (28 - 11) is 17 teeth.
-Add them together and you get a total difference (16 + 17) of 33 teeth.
+And say your bike is fitted with an 11-28T cassette: the difference between the large one and the small one (28 minus 11) is 17 teeth.
+Add them together and you get a total difference (16 plus 17) of 33 teeth.